-Field Description Location The TerraSync software enables you to write waypoint files directly to internal or removable secondary storage locations.
+Description The TerraSync software enables you to write waypoint files directly to internal or removable secondary storage locations.
 This field contains an entry for each storage location on the device.
 There is also an option called Default, which represents the TerraSync documents folder.
-File Name The name of the new file.
+The name of the new file.
 When you open this section, the TerraSync software automatically generates a filename for the new waypoint file, using the date and time from the field computer's clock.
 It uses the formula WMMDDHHX, where: W is the Filename Prefix.
-MM is the current month, DD is the current day of the month, HH is the current hour of the day, X increments within this hour, starting at A for the first file in that hour, then B for the second file, and so on.
-Note - You can change the prefix character for waypoint files in the Logging Settings form in the Setup section (see page 198).
+MM is the current month, DD is the current day of the month, HH is the current hour of the day, X increments within this hour, starting at A for the first file in that hour, then B for the second file, and so on. the Setup section (see page 178).
 The auto-generated filename is only a suggestion.
 You can edit it, or replace it with an entirely different name.
 Filenames must follow the naming rules for Windows.